J35P312/SVDB/README.md

                                 Use 'off' for sites-only output (analogous to gnomAD --sites-only): the FORMAT and GT columns are omitted; OCC and FRQ are still written

-    --max_ins_seq_len N         cap the insertion sequence length used for similarity comparison.
-                                Sequences longer than N bp are treated as unknown for clustering purposes (position + SVLEN only); the ALT field falls back to
-                                <INS> with SVLEN for those variants.
-Useful for controlling
-                                memory and runtime when the database contains very long sequences.
+    --max_ins_seq_len N         sequences longer than N bp are excluded from sequence similarity and fall back to position+SVLEN (default: 500).
+Increase for databases with long insertion sequences.

     --cluster_method {star,union_find}
                                 second-pass clustering algorithm applied within each DBSCAN spatial